 and be thou like a gazelle or a young hart upon the mountains of spices.
 Song 2:17

 That last word spices is actually vatar.
-Vatar/bater is usually a verb, and means separation, to cut in two, or split.
+Vatar/bater is usually a verb and means separation, to cut in two, or split.
 Here it is a noun and is referring to the inviolable ceremonial vatar covenant, which is made by passing between split carcasses [Gen 15 c.f.
 Jer.
 34:18-19].
-These animal are not considered as sacrifices, but rather blood witnesses, which means that if the covenant is not honored then those participating are to be as the animals.
+These animal are not considered as sacrifices, but rather blood witnesses, which means that if the covenant is not honored then those participating are to be like the animals.
 Continue reading

 He hath brought me to the banqueting-house,